-Most everyone experiences periods of stress at work and goes through phases where their work-life balance is unstable.
-Feeling the pressure of a demanding job is normal and expected, but excessive stress can negatively affect your mental and physical well-being.
+Almost everyone experiences periods of stress at work.
+Feeling the pressure of a demanding job is normal, but excessive stress can negatively affect your mental and physical well-being.
 Numerous studies have confirmed that job-related stress is a significant source of stress for American adults, and these numbers have been steadily increasing in recent decades.
-The economic impact of depression and anxiety alone amounts to nearly $1 trillion in lost profits, with job-related stress estimated to cost the U.S. economy over $300 billion annually.
+Job-related stress is estimated to cost the U.S. economy over $300 billion annually.

 So, how can you effectively manage work-related stress?
 How can you establish a work-life balance that promotes good mental health?
 Consider the following three tips for implementing healthy strategies to achieve and maintain work-life balance.